ibm-cloud-docs/cis/waf-testing.md

    After configuring the WAF, monitor how your settings affect incoming traffic:

    * Use [CIS metrics](/docs/cis?group=metrics) to explore traffic patterns, including traffic not blocked by WAF rules.
 All data provided by traffic detections is available (for example, WAF Attack Score and Bot Score).
-   * Use [Security Events](/docs/cis?topic=cis-using-the-cis-security-events-capability) to analyze requests that are being mitigated by CIS security products.
+   * Use [Security Events](/docs/cis?topic=cis-using-the-cis-security-events-capability) to review mitigated traffic.
-   * Enterprise plans can also obtain data about HTTP requests and security events using [CIS Logpush jobs](/docs/cis?topic=cis-logpush&interface=ui).
+   * Enterprise plans can access HTTP requests and security events using [CIS Logpush](/docs/cis?topic=cis-logpush&interface=ui).

 ## Rule recommendations
 {: #rule-recommendations}

-CIS doesn't recommend that you block traffic solely based on the WAF Attack Score for all values below `50`, since the _Likely attack_ range (scores between `21` and `50`) tends to have false positives.
+CIS doesn't recommend blocking traffic solely based on the WAF Attack Score for all values below `50`, since the _Likely attack_ range (scores between `21` and `50`) tends to have false positives.
 However, if you choose to block traffic based on this score, you might consider one of the following:

 * Use a stricter WAF Attack Score value in your expression.
 For example, block traffic with a WAF Attack Score below `20` or below `15` (you might need to adjust the exact threshold).
 * Combine a higher WAF Attack Score threshold with additional filters when blocking incoming traffic.
 For example, include a check for a specific URI path in your expression or use bot score as part of your criteria.